California Hit-And-Run Accident Attorneys

 Some hit-and-run accidents occur when a driver is under the influence of alcohol or drugs.
 In these situations, impairment may contribute both to the crash itself and to the driver’s decision to leave the scene.
 Research from the Centers for Disease Control and Prevention (CDC):

 Impaired drivers put themselves and other road users at risk.
-If such a driver leaves you injured in an accident from which he or she runs, California lawyers for hit-and-run accidents can assist you in pursuing an injury claim.
+If such a driver leaves you injured at the scene of the accident, California lawyers for hit-and-run accidents can assist you in pursuing an injury claim.

 The Effects Of Drinking And Driving